+And most of the Negroes on their plantations apparently don't want this either -not yet, anyway, and not all at once.
+If they had wanted it now, they would have joined the union and struck for their independence.
 They hesitate because they, like the planters, are afraid to lose their way of life.
 They want to keep it because they are used to it, and also because it shelters them from the responsibilities that independent men must accept.
-Dan Smythe, a Tribbett plantation owner, cleverly used one of the union's own posters to prove this.
-He picked up a poster that demonstrators had dropped in his driveway and turned it into a challenge to the men who live and work on his On the sign, he listed all the things his workers would have to give up if they became hourly wage earners like the workers in any factory, receiving nothing but their pay check.
+Dan Smythe, a Tribbett plantation owner. cleverly used one of the union's own posters to prove this.
+He picked up a poster that demonstrators had dropped in his driveway and turned it into a challenge to the men who live and work on his land.
+On the sign, he listed all the things his workers would have to give up if they became hourly wage earners like the workers in any factory, receiving nothing but their pay check.
 The list included items ranging from the boots Smythe provides for his men every year, to the medical bills he pays for them, to the rent-free houses they live in with their families on his land.
 In their place, he offered to pay them \$1.25 per hour.
 No one accepted the offer.
 Isaac Foster doesn't condemn planter Smythe for the poster he tacked up on his machine shed.
 Instead, the Tribbett union leader criticizes the workers who did not accept the offer.
 The mass of the Negroes in the Delta have always lived in poverty.
 But it was secure poverty.
 The agricultural system needed their labor, and as long as they went the system's way, they could expect the system to keep them and their families alive.
 Now they have a union which is challenging the system.
 But the union is also challenging them.
-It is asking them to do exactly what Smythe's sign dared them to It is asking them to take If the offer comes through, it will force else in the country.
-They could no longer be planters the union to decide two hard questions.
-One concerns the kind of structure the watching fondly, or sternly, over large union wants.
-Until now it has been a very tracts of land and the darkies who work loose group of local unions.
+It is asking them to do exactly what Smythe's sign dared them to It is asking them to take the risk do.
+They could no longer be planters One concerns the kind of structure the watching fondly, or sternly, over large union wants.
+Until now it has been a very tracts of land and the darkies who work less lots more of them go out on strike, loose group of local unions.
 Otis Brown them.
-A union and \$1.25 per hour would the strike will probably fail.
-Thus far, in Indianola compared it to the United turn the plantations into farms, the bosses States under the Articles of Confederation. into employers, and the darkies into indo.
-It is asking But the AFL-CIO professionals would ceredependent men.
-Most of the planters don't of being free men. tainly insist on a tighter structure than tween the Delta union and the AFL-CIO.
-Shelton says the members have already Yet, even if the AFL-CIO should succeed in organizing all the Delta workers, in the long run, most of the people would probably be no better off.
-For many of the planters chemical weed killers and machines are far cheaper than paying hundreds of workers \$1.25 per hour.
-With the money they save, they could easily pay enough to find the relatively few men necessary to drive the machines.
-And most of the pickers and choppers would be permanently out of work.
-But all that is probably a long way off.
-Right now, most of the people in the Delta-workers and strikers alike--fear the strike, and will have little to do with it.
-Both the non-striking workers and the bosses have sensed that the union is really seeking to start a movement that would revolutionize life in the Delta.
-Neither these workers nor their bosses want a revolution -- even a peaceful one.
-The planters realize that although the crops are probably safe this year, a welltimed strike next year by a union of
+A union and \$1.25 per hour would States under the Articles of Confederation, into employers, and the darkies into ineral strike.
+The Delta makes its living mainly from' cotton fields worked by Negro laborers.
+Since the end of May, perhaps 2,000 of these workers -- men, women, and youngsters--have stopped working.
+They will not go back, they say, until they get \$1.25 per hour pay, an eight hour day with time and a half for overtime, sick pay, health and accident insurance.
+Only on the Andrews' plantation have resident workers left their jobs, but bus loads of hoers have turned back from many other plantations.
+Some stayed away from their jobs for only a few days, but many others have been on strike for over a month and a half.